 It turns out that most CEOs have a lot of odd habits, which may be the reason for their out-of-the-box thinking.

-Weird CEO quirks can be virtually anything: creating the perfect food, building a gold room, you name it, and there’s a CEO who does it.
+The weird quirks of CEOs can be virtually anything: creating the perfect food, building a gold room, you name it, and there’s a boss who does it.

 Covering a whole room in 24-carat gold

 Yoshiro Nakamatsu, a successful investor, has built this very room.

 He called it a ‘calm room,’ covered entirely in 24-carat gold, which he feels stops radio waves from coming in and meddling with his thoughts.

 It was built without nails because he thinks that nails reflect thinking.

 Yoshiro Nakamatsu’s net worth is $50 million, so this must be doing something right, despite clearly being somewhat eccentric.

 The CEO of SpaceX, Tesla, and Neuralink does this…. yes, Elon Musk.

 Have you ever wondered how Musk manages to run many companies at the same time as tweeting lessly tweeting his many thoughts?